T-Norms Driven Loss Functions for Machine Learning: Introduction

 \section{Introduction}

-Deep Neural Networks~\citep{lecun2015deep} have been a break-through for several classification problems involving sequential or high-dimensional data.
+Deep Neural Networks~\cite{lecun2015deep} have been a break-through for several classification problems involving sequential or high-dimensional data.
 However, deep neural architectures strongly rely on a large amount of labeled data to develop powerful feature representations.
-Unfortunately, it is difficult and labor intensive to annotate large collections of data.
-Prior knowledge based on First-Order Logic (FOL) represents a natural solution to make learning efficient when the training data is scarce and some additional knowledge is available.
-The integration of logic inference with learning could also overcome another limitation of deep architectures, which is that they mainly act as black-boxes from a human perspective, making their usage challenging in failure critical applications.
-For these reasons, neural-symbolic approaches~\citep{de2020statistical,garcez2019neural} integrating logic and learning have recently gained a lot of attention in the machine learning and artificial intelligence communities.
-One of the most common approaches to integrate a deep learner with logic relies on the relaxation of the FOL knowledge to a differentiable form using t-norms.
-Then, the resulting constraints can be enforced using gradient-based optimization techniques~\citep{diligenti2017semantic,donadello2017logic}.
-However, most work in this area approached the problem of translating rules expressed by logic into a differentiable form as a collection of heuristics, that often lack consistency and have no clear justification from a theoretical point of view.
-For example, there is no agreement about the relation between the selected t-norm and the aggregation performed to express quantification.
+Unfortunately, it is difficult and labor intensive to annotate such large collections of data. \ar{In this regard, prior knowledge expressed by} First-Order Logic (FOL) \ar{rules} represents a natural solution to make learning efficient when the training data is scarce and some \ar{domain expert} knowledge is available.
+The integration of logic inference with learning could also overcome another limitation of deep architectures, \ar{namely} that they mainly act as black-boxes from a human perspective, making their usage difficult in safety critical applications, \ar{like in health or car industry applications \cite{selbst2018meaningful}.} For these reasons, Neural-Symbolic \ar{(NeSy)} approaches~\cite{de2021statistical,garcez2019neural} integrating logic and learning \ar{have become one of the fundamental research lines for the} machine learning and artificial intelligence communities.
+One of the most common approaches to exploit logic knowledge to train a deep neural learner relies on mapping the FOL knowledge into differentiable constraints using t-norms.
+Then, the constraints can be enforced using gradient-based optimization techniques, like done in~\cite{diligenti2017semantic,badreddine2022logic}.
+Most work in this area approached the problem of translating logic rules into a differentiable form by defining a collection of heuristics that often lack semantic consistency and have no clear motivation from a theoretical point of view.
+For instance, there is no agreement on the relation between the selected t-norm and the aggregation \ar{function corresponding to the logic quantifiers, nor even on the chosen loss to enforce the constraints.}